-Exercise Gene rate more bathymetric profiles in the East Sea area Repea should It the steps in the previous exercise and generate a few more profiles in the same area.
-You I have 3-5 profiles in the area. hould I low group our bathymetric profiles into a folder and give them a proper name.
-Exercise Grou ρ your bathymetric profiles into a folder 1.
-2. 3.
-4. 5.
-6. 7.
-Right click the folder 2.
-Seabed / Bathymetric Profiles and select New > Folder .
-Select Generic and type in the name East Sea .
-Click OK .
-Right click the East Sea folder and select Set Schema > Bathymetric Profiles Locate the profiles you generated in 2.
-Seabed / Bathymetric Profiles .
-Select all the profiles, right click and select Cut Right click the new East Sea folder and select Paste .
+Generate more bathymetric profiles in the East Sea area

+Repeat the steps in the previous exercise and generate a few more profiles in the same area.
+You should have 3-5 profiles in the area.

+We should now group our bathymetric profiles into a folder and give them a proper name.

+Group your bathymetric profiles into a folder

+1. Right click the folder 2.
+Seabed / Bathymetric Profiles and select New > Folder.

+- 2. Select Generic and type in the name East Sea. - 3.
+Click OK. - 4.
+Right click the East Sea folder and select Set Schema > Bathymetric Profiles - 5.
+Locate the profiles you generated in 2.
+Seabed / Bathymetric Profiles. - 6.
+Select all the profiles, right click and select Cut - 7.
+Right click the new East Sea folder and select Paste.
 The profiles are now moved into the new folder.

-Exercise Rena me your bathymetric profiles 1.
-2. 3 Right click one of the profiles in the East Sea folder and select Rename.
-Type in the name East Sea 1.
-Click OK 4.
+Rename your bathymetric profiles

+- 1. Right click one of the profiles in the East Sea folder and select Rename. - 2.
+Type in the name East Sea 1. - 3.
+Click OK - 4.
 Continue to rename the other profiles in the same manner.
-East Sea 2 etc. It is smart to name the profiles so the number increases with the profiles location south to
+East Sea 2 etc.

+It is advisable to name the profiles with numbers increasing from south to north.